sashperso/satellite-hc/user_guide.md

 You *may* encounter asciidoc-doctor related errors on the command line that will require you to install newer versions of the asciidoctor utilities.
 In this case, please refer to the [asciidoctor-pdf](https://github.com/asciidoctor/asciidoctor-pdf) and [asciidoctor-diagram](https://docs.asciidoctor.org/diagram-extension/latest/) documentation for further instructions.

-2. Ensure you have changed the customer variables listed in vars/customer-vars.adoc prior to commencing the PDF Generation.
+2. Ensure you have changed the customer variables listed in configs/render-vars.adoc prior to commencing the PDF Generation.
+Likewise, make sure any additional recommendations are placed in the `configs/recommendations.yml` file.

-**Variables explained:**
+**Config files explained:**
-- */vars/customer-vars.adoc* --> These variables are where the customer name, customer, and the customer short name are inserted.
-You can use these to further customise the report content.
-The variables outlined here are the ones that help name the PDF report, so please take care to fill this out.
-- */vars/document-vars.adoc* --> This document-vars.adoc file contains mainly static/routine variables for the CER.
+- */configs/document-vars.adoc* --> The document-vars.adoc file contains mainly static/routine variables for the CER.
 It should not contain customer specific variables related to the customer name and related information.
 You should not need to change these to run the PDF generation script.
+These help with the styling of the PDF
+- */configs/render-vars.adoc* --> This file contains variables for customer name, author name, document status and more.
+These should be updated and customised for each different engagement.
-- */vars/redhat-vars.adoc* --> This contains short names for products.
-Now, you can for instance write {rhel} in the CER which will render to the full product name.
+- */recommendations.yml* --> This is where you can add in specific and targetted recommendations into the report.
+Each variable corresponds to the respective section in the main `satellite_hc_report.adoc` file.
-- */vars/render-vars.adoc* --> This describes how the file is created.
-Might be put into the styles/pdf later.
-This probably won't need to be changed for the report either.

 **Generating the PDF report:**
 ```